Secretary of State answers questions on the Government's talks with the DUP on the sea border and Stormont

-Speaking at Northern Ireland questions in Westminster, Sir Jeffrey Donaldson said that goods moving into NI from GB should not be subject to EU “customs processes” – and that “save for animal health and the risk of smuggling” there should not be checks on goods.
+He was speaking at Northern Ireland questions in Westminster, where Sir Jeffrey Donaldson said that goods moving into NI from GB should not be subject to EU “customs processes” – and that “save for animal health and the risk of smuggling” there should not be checks on goods.

 Chris Heaton-Harris had been asked by Tory MP Jonathan Gullis if he accepted that “for as long as there are customs declarations, physical searches and ID checks on businesses moving goods from Great Britain into Northern Ireland – even in the green lane – that the Prime Minister’s view of there being no sense of a border in the Irish Sea will ring hollow”.